ebuchman/blog/content/posts/uoa-liquidity.md

 was ultimately replaced by central banks and clearing houses which, though technically less Pareto efficient, were able to incentivize use through other means.
-[^boyer]: See Boyer-Xambeu et al (TODO) for a detailed expose of how
+[^boyer]: See Boyer-Xambeu et al (1994) for a detailed exposé of how
-    the graph was balanced, and the incentivizes for balancing it.
+    the payments graph was balanced, and the incentivizes for balancing it.
 They argue that merchant bankers organized a hierarchical system of exchange rates anchored in the fairs of a central city, and that by balancing the graph of payments, they were able to systematically harvest as profit the seinorage charged by princes.
     In other words, balancing the payments graph allowed them to systematically profit by exploiting the spread created by seignorage on coins.
-This system was originally anchored by the Florentine bankers in the fairs of Lyons under allegiance with France, an arrangement that was ultimately disrupted by the Genoese bankers in Bisenzone under allegiance with Spain.
+This system was originally anchored by the Florentine bankers in the fairs of Lyons under alliance with the French crown, an arrangement that was ultimately disrupted by the Genoese bankers and their alliance with the Spain crown.
 The Genoese-Spanish alliance introduced a structural imbalance based around financing the Spanish military effort, and ushered in what Arrighi (1994) calls the first "systemic cycle of accumulation."